Pensionfriend's Investment Advisory Philosophy

 3. Choosing your asset classes and their allocation is the most critical factor for long-term return

 • In the current environment, stocks are safer than bonds over the long term.
 Bonds are subject to inflation risk.
-When returns are so low investing in bonds will result in a decline in purchasing power.
-Stocks on the other hand provide inflation protection over the long run, as they give you a stake in the nominal economy.
-Stocks, therefore, provide over the long term both inflation protection and give you a stake in real growth.
+When returns are so low, investing in bonds will result in declining purchasing power.
+Stocks, on the other hand, provide inflation protection over the long run, as they give you a stake in the nominal economy.
+Stocks, therefore, provide, over the long term, both inflation protection and give you a stake in real growth.
 It is critical to hold stocks for a long enough period.

-• While stocks are advisable there are still exceptions, based on the risk preferences of the client.
+• While stocks are advisable, exceptions are still based on the client's risk preferences.

-• Bonds can be advisable as part of the portfolio of a new inexperienced investor, to limit potential drawdowns, till adequate learnings are made.
+• Bonds can be advisable as part of the portfolio of a new, inexperienced investor to limit potential drawdown until adequate learnings are made.

 investment-risk-declining-over-time